-British students enrolled at a UK university do not require visas or residence permits for internships related to their current course of study provided they have already completed a minimum of four semesters.
-Any visa-free stay in Germany may not exceed 90 days within 180 days and additionally the cumulative days of internship may not exceed 90 days within one year.
-This privilege also applies to all other nationals that do not require visas for visits not exceeding 90 days within 180 days.
+British students enrolled at a UK university do not require visas or residence permits for internships related to their current course of study provided that the hosting institution has obtained ‘agreement’ (Einvernehmen) from the Federal Employment Agency (Bundesagentur für Arbeit).
+Any visa-free stay in Germany may not exceed 90 days within a 180-day period and, in addition, the internship may not total more than 90 days within one year.
+This privilege also applies to all other nationals who do not require visas for visits not exceeding 90 days within a 180-day period.

-All other nationalities require a visa prior to travel to Germany.
+All other nationalities require a visa prior to travelling to Germany.

-Study-related internships exceeding 90 days (“Studienfachbezogenes Praktikum” within one year require ‘agreement’ (“Einvernehmen nach § 15 Nr.
-6 BeschV”) by the Federal Employment Agency (“Bundesagentur für Arbeit”).
-Please note that only students currently enrolled at a UK university and having completed a minimum of four semesters in their current course of study may be granted agreement.
-This agreement needs to be applied for by the German hosting institution/ company (guidance for the host is available here – in German).
+Study-related internships (Studienfachbezogenes Praktikum) require the ‘agreement’ (Einvernehmen nach § 15 Nr.
+6 BeschV) of the Federal Employment Agency (Bundesagentur für Arbeit).
+The ‘agreement’ needs to be applied for by the German hosting institution/ company (guidance for the host is available here – in German).

 How to apply for your visa:

 1. Complete the VIDEX online application form, print one copy of the form including the barcode page (page 7) and sign the form on pages 5 and 6.
 Separate application forms are required for each applicant; all children also require separate forms).

 2. Compile your supporting documentation to bring to your appointment:

 - Printout of the online application form including barcodes (as under #1)

 - Valid passport signed by the holder, issued within the last 10 years and valid for at least six months.
 The passport needs to have at least 2 consecutive blank pages (i.e. a blank double page spread).